glowkeeper/P3D/docs/labs/week2Session1.md

 ## Surface Normals

-For a sphere, the [outward normal] is in the direction of the intersection point, minus the centre.
+For a sphere, the [outward normal](https://raytracing.github.io/books/RayTracingInOneWeekend.html#surfacenormalsandmultipleobjects/shadingwithsurfacenormals) is in the direction of the intersection point, minus the centre.

 ![](./images/sphereNormal.jpg)

-Below, you will add the outward normal and visualise all normals with a colour map.
-Do so by amending the `hit_sphere` and `ray_color` functions of `main.cpp`.
+The amended `hit_sphere` and `ray_color` functions of `main.cpp`, below, uses the outward normal and visualises all normals via a colour map.

 ```
 double hit_sphere(const point3& center, double radius, const ray& r) {